SpongePowered/SpongeDocs/source/plugin/effects.rst

 ranges from zero to two.

 Now that we can play basic sounds, we can go further in-depth with our sounds.
 Let's say we wanted to play our sound at a specified pitch.
 We can use the :javadoc:`PitchModulation` class to modulate the pitch to a specified note.
-An example of this is shown below:
+We can also use a :javadoc:`SoundCategory` to specify what sound category we are playing.
+An example of these are shown below:

 .. code-block:: java

     import org.spongepowered.api.effect.sound.PitchModulation;
+    import org.spongepowered.api.effect.sound.SoundCategories;

+    viewer.playSound(SoundTypes.CREEPER_HISS, SoundCategories.HOSTILE,
-    viewer.playSound(SoundTypes.CREEPER_HISS, new Vector3d(1, 65, 1), 1,
+        new Vector3d(1, 65, 1), 1, PitchModulation.AFLAT0);

-        PitchModulation.AFLAT0);
+If a ``SoundCategory`` isn't specified when playing a sound, :javadoc:`SoundCategories#MASTER` will be used.

 Spawning Particles
 ==================